UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

-A human-factors driven mobile solution designed to help international students at UofT navigate insurance and urgent care.
+A human-factors driven mobile solution helping UofT international students navigate insurance and urgent care — reducing ER overcrowding through intelligent system design.

 Role